 While the effects of osteoporosis are often seen in the elderly, the disorder usually starts progressing from middle age on.
 Bones are their strongest in a person's mid-twenties, so it is important to have a good foundation early on to maintain healthy bones late in life.

-Patients with osteoporosis are at greater risk for hip fractures.
+Those affected by osteoporosis are at greater risk for hip fractures.
 Even a simple fall can cause a hip fracture in a person with osteoporosis.
 Due to the weakness in the bones these injuries may take a long time or be difficult to fully heal.

-Patients who have one vertebral (spinal) compression fracture are at high risk for developing other such fractures.
+Those who have one vertebral (spinal) compression fracture are at high risk for developing other such fractures.